Seneca-SCPA/Applied-Problem-Solving/docs/glossary.md

 **Selection**
 : A construct that enables decisions in a program to adapt to changing conditions and execute different logic flows.

+**Semantic**
+: Is another word for logic.
+It is the logical definition and meaning of an algorithm.

 **Statement**
 : A single line of instruction (step) such as a calculation, action to display or receive user input.